JosephTLyons/Track-Notes-1/README.md

 # Track Notes
-A simple audio plugin to hold your session and track notes.
+A simple AU/VST plugin to hold your session and track notes.

 ![alt tag](https://github.com/JosephTLyons/Track-Notes/blob/master/Images/Track%20Notes%20GUI.png?raw=true)
 -GUI screenshot may not be the same size as the actual GUI